Bobby Axelrod Is Officially A Villain

 After hearing Bobby openly admit his insanity, Rebecca does the only thing there is to do: Dump the madman.
 You go girl!
 Get out!
 Go sip Chardonnay with Lara in California and commiserate!
 The most disturbing part of Bobby’s speech is that he actually considered anything might be left between them.
 That Rebecca might govern her personal life like he does.

-After Rebecca exits stage left, Saylor’s Plan keeps unfolding.
+After Rebecca exits stage left, the Great Saler's Plan keeps unfolding.
 The end goal?
 Force Taylor Mason to return to Axe Cap.
 I’m put off by the way Bobby talks about Taylor — as if he owns them, as he if he’s responsible or somehow entitled to their brilliance.
 It’s creepy, and once again shows his lack of respect for boundaries and allowing people to live independent lives.

 Advertisement